Uveitis at a glance

 Your veterinarian will perform a complete physical examination of your cat, including a thorough examination of the eyes to look for possible trauma.
 He will obtain a medical history from you, including any other symptoms you may have noticed or recent illness.

-- Baseline tests which include complete blood count and biochemical profile.
+- Baseline tests may include complete blood count and biochemical profile.

 - Specific tests for infection and systemic diseases (FeLV, FIV, toxoplasmosis etc.)